linda-lai/linda-lai.github.io/README.md

 ## Design Process & Documentation
 #### Brainstorming
 As a first-time designer and developer, the process for developing a portfolio myself was an extremely challenging yet enjoyable creative and technical challenge.
-Moreover, it also provided the perfect excuse to really devle into my design influences and see patterns and divergences in the kind of visuals and colours I'm drawn to.
-This led to creating no less than three separate Pinterest boards with at least 100+ images each, grouped larging around themes of 'mono_mod_typo', 'pop_colour_surreal' and 'neon_street_dystopia' which helped to identify colours, patterns and styles that consistently appeared.
-Following a content-first approach, I envisioned a design which would particularly suit typographic and vector-heavy content, rather than relying an photographic assets.
+Moreover, it also provided the perfect excuse to really delve into my design influences and see patterns and divergences in the kind of visuals and colours I'm drawn to.
+This led to creating no less than three separate Pinterest boards with at least 100+ images each, grouped largely around themes of 'mono_mod_typo', 'pop_colour_surreal' and 'neon_street_dystopia' which helped to identify colours, patterns and styles that consistently appeared.
+Following a content-first approach, I envisioned a design which would particularly suit typographic and vector-heavy content, rather than relying on photographic assets.

 ![pinterest-mono_mod](assets/img/pinterest_moodboard-mono_mod.png)
 ![pinterest-pop_color](assets/img/pinterest_moodboard-pop_color.png)